 Be Inspired to Repair the World!

 The JCC Diller Teen Fellowship develops future generations of leaders with a strong Jewish identity, commitment to the Jewish people, respect for pluralism and love of Israel.
 The program operates in 32 communities in the U.S., Canada, the United Kingdom, South Africa, Australia, Argentina and Israel.

-Don't miss out on the year of a lifetime.
+Don’t miss out on a year to impact a lifetime!

 FAQs About the JCC Boston Diller Teen Fellowship

 The Diller Teen Fellows Program focuses on three outcomes.
 Throughout the yearlong Fellowship, participants will: